Yessiey Award

-The Yessiey Awards formerly known as Yessiey Magazine Awards is an annual accolade presented by Yessiey Magazine to honour writers, actors, humanitarian, art, entrepreneurs, and journalists.
+The Yessiey Awards formerly known as Yessiey Magazine Awards is an annual accolade presented by Yessiey Magazine to honour writers, actors, humanitarians, art, music, dance, literature, theatre, visual arts, entrepreneurs, and journalists.
 The award recognizes exemplary contributions.

 Yessiey Awards is presented annually by Yessiey Magazine owned by Oluwaseun Olaegbe.
 To be considered for a Yessiey Award, a media piece or person must go through an entry process.
 The award also involves a voting process where nominees are selected, and winners are determined through public voting.

 History

 The name Yessiey was coined from the slogan which states “YES!
 Stay Informed”.
-In 2022, the Award was renamed the Yessiey award and the Award is an annual awards ceremony celebrating achievements in the field of acting, writing, journalism, humanitarian, business and arts.The winners of each category were voted for by members of the public, and were announced at the awards ceremony.
+In 2022, the Award was renamed the Yessiey award and the Award is an annual awards ceremony celebrating achievements in the field of acting, writing, journalism, humanitarian, business and arts.
+The winners of each category were voted for by members of the public, and were announced at the awards ceremony.